4pplet/waffling80/README.md

 ***NOTE: This project is still mostly untested.
 The MX - North PCB design is tested and verified, but compatibility with different TKL projects is still to be tested.
 HiTek switch footprints are still untested.***

+The distance between plate and PCB for a Hi-Tek board is 0.6mm bigger than a normal MX/Alps PCB.
+For this reason, I've added a small USB spacer PCB to the NMB releas that can be used if needed.
+If used, break away the normal USB-port and solder the USB spacer PCB with no extra spacer.

 ## Features:
 - QMK & VIA
 - USB-C break away